Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The general Danish procedural rules in the Administration of Justice Act, together with certain provisions in the Patents Act, regulate the civil procedure for claims for patent infringements, invalidation and declaratory actions.

 Proceedings for such claims are instigated at the Maritime and Commercial High Court, which serves as the first-instance patent court in Denmark.
-Verdicts from the Maritime and Commercial High Court can be appealed to either the high courts of Eastern or Western Denmark or, in rare circumstances, the Supreme Court.
+Verdicts from the Maritime and Commercial High Court can be appealed to either the High Court of Eastern or Western Denmark or, in rare circumstances, the Supreme Court.

-The swiftest way to enforce a patent right against a potential infringer is by submitting a request for a preliminary injunction at the Maritime and Commercial High Court.
-Preliminary injunctions are in essence the patent owner’s primary remedy, as they function as an effective and fast way of stopping infringing acts.
+The swiftest way to enforce a patent right against a potential infringer is by submitting a request for a preliminary injunction to the Maritime and Commercial High Court.
+Preliminary injunctions are, in essence, the patent owner’s primary remedy, as they function as an effective and fast way of stopping infringing acts.
 Once a preliminary injunction is granted, it must be followed up by main proceedings in order to verify the preliminary injunction with a permanent injunction.